 Keep a log of the comments you receive for various assignments – are there common issues that you need to address in your writing?
 Once again, review this log of feedback so that you can incorporate this feedback into future assignments.

 3. Talk it out

-It really helps to discuss your feedback with someone else – it could be a classmate or a friend, and Study Support can also help you do this.
-We have Writing Mentors, Maths Mentors and Language and Learning Advisors who can help you to interpret and review your feedback.
+It really helps to discuss your feedback with someone else – it could be a classmate or a friend and Study Support can also help you do this.
+Study Support offers writing mentors, maths mentors and language and learning advisors who can help you to interpret and review your feedback.